ucrcsedept/course-support/learning_modules/containers/podman-setup/podman-tutorial.md

 Change directories to the `containers` directory using `cd` once again.
 For this tutorial, we'll be creating a container using the cs100 dockerfile, so use the command `cs100` to change directories into the cs100 folder.
 >Note: You can replicate these steps for any course by simply using the name of the course you are taking.

 From the `cs100` folder, use `podman-compose` to create a container using the files inside the current directory.
-TO do this, run the command:
+To do this, run the command:
 ```
 podman-compose up -d
 ```